Azidalus/Product-Segmentation-for-Resource-allocation/README.md

 Challenges come from the items with CoV > 1.2, as coefficient of variation greater than 1.2 indicates unstable demand that needs more attention.

 ## Recommendations
-**For marketing department**
-- We should invest resources in marketing and promoting class B SKUs in order to increase their sales potential, as this group consists of only 28% of items but contributes to a good percentage of revenue (25%).

 ### For supply chain department
 **High priority:**
 - Pay close attention to the 297 references from class A. We should always have these items in stock, as they comprise as little as 10% of SKUs, while bringing 60% of revenue.